The Only Tools You'll Need for Your High-Mulch, Low-Maintenance Garden

 Spading Fork

 Use the fork for moving mulch around, as well as working with the soil beneath.
-I prefer the fork to the spade, as I find it is much easier to move around most materials.
+I prefer the fork to the spade, as I find it is much easier to move around most materials, especially with clay soils that are quite sticky.

 Look for a tool that works for your height, depending on how you intend to use it.
 Smaller ones can cause awkward bending for taller folks.